 Of exceeding unreliability goals or performance criteria, as applicable.

-When the licensee miscounts failures and is unaware of exceeding unreliability goals or performance criteria as applicable, or when the licensee counts correctly, but still fails to recognize that goals or performance criteria have been exceeded, then evaluate the issue of concern per IMC 0612, Appendix B, “Issue Screening” and Appendix of this inspection procedure; and continue inspecting in this path.
+When the licensee miscounts failures and is unaware of exceeding unreliability goals or performance criteria as applicable, or when the licensee counts correctly, but still fails to recognize that goals or performance criteria have been exceeded, then evaluate the issue of concern per IMC 0612, Appendix B, “Issue Screening” and Appendix C of this inspection procedure; and continue inspecting in this path.

 Of exceeding unavailability goals or performance criteria as applicable

 Actual unavailable hours (or as determined by the inspector from records and applying applicable criteria) may not be consistent with those being tracked and counted by the licensee.
-When the licensee incorrectly tracks unavailability but is unaware that goals or performance criteria have been exceeded, or when the accounting is correct but the licensee still fails to recognize that goals or performance criteria have been exceeded, then evaluate the issue of concern per IMC 0612, Appendix B, “Issue Screening” and Appendix of this inspection procedure; and continue inspecting in this path.
+When the licensee incorrectly tracks unavailability but is unaware that goals or performance criteria have been exceeded, or when the accounting is correct but the licensee still fails to recognize that goals or performance criteria have been exceeded, then evaluate the issue of concern per IMC 0612, Appendix B, “Issue Screening” and Appendix C of this inspection procedure; and continue inspecting in this path.

 Block 16 - Licensee Actions